-He additionally played on several festivals including Harmos Festival Porto, Grachtenfestival Amsterdam, Aurora Festival Sweden, Encuentro de Santander, Young Euro Classics Berlin, MISA festival Shanghai, Orlando Festival and the European Chamber Music Academy.
-Michiel is also co-founder and violist of 'de Formule': a chamber group that explores innovative ways of performing using different cross art collaborations.
+He played on several festivals including Harmos Festival Porto, Grachtenfestival Amsterdam, Aurora Festival Sweden, Encuentro de Santander in Spain, Young Euro Classics Berlin, MISA festival Shanghai, Orlando Festival and the European Chamber Music Academy.

 Moreover he played in several orchestras including the North Netherlands Orchestra, Orchestra Mozart, the Jazz Orchestra of the Concertgebouw and worked as principal in the European Union Youth Orchestra.
 He also held principal positions in the Chamber Orchestra of Berlin, Amsterdam’s Modern Orchestra, the Dutch Student Orchestra and the National Youth Orchestra of the Netherlands.
 For 2021, Michiel got selected to take part in the Spira Mirabilis Mentoring Programme.